AlfiePerkins1/mvp-fantasy-cs/README.md

 - Check leaderboard with `/leaderboard show`

 - Transfers made apply for the start of the next gameweek (Monday 00:00 UK time)
+  - This means that when first creating a team it **WON'T** be active till next week.
 - Admins can trigger manual recomputations or data refreshes when needed